Fraserwill03/ensf400-lab8-kubernetes-2/assignment3/README.md

 curl http://$(minikube ip)/app
 ```

 which skips our nginx pods and uses the `app-1-ingress` and `app-2-ingress` to directly send the request to the `app-1` and `app-2` pods.
-This is still load balanced as the 30-70 canary balancing is setup through the apps' ingresses.
+This is load balanced as the 30-70 canary balancing is setup through the apps' ingresses.

 ```bash
 curl http://$(minikube ip)/app